 Implementation plans provide step-by-step instructions for everything from digital marketing campaigns to ending hunger in rural communities.
 They’re used to transform abstract concepts within strategy plans into real-world action.
 The only downside is that implementation plans can be challenging to pull off.
 Some industries see as much as a 75% failure rate in plan execution.

 The good news is you can succeed where others have failed by creating a successful implementation plan with the tips and strategies outlined in this guide.

-Keep reading to discover must-have components for implementation plans, a thorough step by step planning method, and advice for how to avoid common pitfalls.
+Keep reading to discover must-have components for implementation plans, a thorough step-by-step planning method, and advice on how to avoid common pitfalls.

 What is an implementation plan?